arjvik/ray_launch/README.md

 # ray_launch

-single-file ray helper, to "stop fighting ray and instead make ray fight for us"
+single-file [ray](https://www.ray.io/) helper, to "stop fighting ray and instead make ray fight for us"

+uses ray for only what it's good at—distributing tasks across nodes—not for what it tries to be good for—enterprisey ml training tools

 comment out decorators to debug on head node